This post was last updated on October 5th, 2022 at 08:52 am.

 What Are The Donation Receipt Requirements?

-There are a number of donation receipt requirements for donation statements.
-While the church provides the statement, it’s up to the tax payer to ensure its right.
-Churches can greatly relieve these problems for their donors if they ensure their software can provide an IRS compliant statement.
+There are several donation receipt requirements for donation statements.
+While the church provides the statement, it’s up to the taxpayer to ensure its right.
+Churches can greatly relieve these problems for their donors if they ensure their software can provide an IRS-compliant statement.
 The following are the essential requirements.

 Name of the organization

 The name of the charity must be on the statement.
-Some donation statements will have the charity’s address and EIN number although its not required.
-However, the tax payer should know the address of the charity in case of an audit or have it in their records.
+Some donation statements will have the charity’s address and EIN although it’s not required.
+However, the taxpayer should know the address of the charity in case of an audit or have it in their records.

 Amount of donations(s)